Skip to main content

 Jul 26, 2025

 Gleam vs. Glean: At first glance, “gleam” and “glean” look like they should be related.
-“Gleam” refers to something shiny or bright e.g., sunlight “gleams” off a lake.
+But “Gleam” refers to something shiny or bright e.g., sunlight “gleams” off a lake.
 “Glean”, on the other hand, is about slowly gathering or extracting information e.g., to “glean” insights from data.

 Read more...